 User Advocacy - How have you defended the Right to Read recently?
 What has been your liveliest book-banning scenario?
 How do library workers interpret, promote, and advocate for freedoms of speech, information, and expression while maintaining a neutral, safe space where everybody is welcome?

 Self Advocacy - What are some ways that managers can effectively advocate for their employees to administration?
 How do we defend ourselves against burnout without completely losing the highly engaged nature of our profession?
 How do we compartmentalize our personal and professional lives in a healthy way?

 Environmental Advocacy - How can libraries work to become more sustainable?
 What sustainability initiatives has your library participated in?
 Are there ways that libraries can spread awareness of conservation and sustainable living?
 What can we change in our regular practices to reduce waste and resource consumption, and how can we serve as an example to other institutions?

-In short, advocacy can mean a lot of things; we want to see what your thoughts are, and what the theme means to you.
+In short, advocacy can mean a lot of things; we want to know what your thoughts are, and what the theme means to you.
 Feel free to use one of these questions as inspiration, or to draw your own ideas for inspiration!
-This is our active conference proposal space, it’s also a chance for attendees and presenters to be creative with their content submissions.
+This is our active conference proposal space and it’s also a chance for attendees and presenters to be creative with their content submissions.
 This is a place for you to express yourselves and explore the changes you’d like to see in our profession -- it’s your opportunity to BE the change!
 The purpose of Intersect is to facilitate a culture of learning among librarians and other interested professionals in the region by bringing people together annually to network and share ideas in an interactive, engaging setting where participants determine the content.